fisakhan/TinyML-From-Scratch/README.md

 │
 └── README.md

 If you want to train your own model: See Chapters 4–6 of the book.
 If you are following the book, use the release that matches your book edition.

-License
+# License
 This repository is provided for educational use.
-Code may be reused in personal and academic projects Attribution is appreciated
-See LICENSE file for details
+Code may be reused in personal and academic projects.
+Attribution is appreciated.
+See LICENSE file for details.

-Feedback and Issues
+# Feedback
 If you encounter:
 - build errors
 - unclear instructions